About Me

 After nearly two decades working in the NHS as a Public Health Nutritionist I knew I wanted to do more for families and communities here in South Wales.
 I started working with children’s charities providing one to one and group-based family support alongside my NHS work.
 I found this really rewarding and was inspired by the families that I worked with as they faced challenges with hope and strength.
 I spent this time listening to parents, carers and children, understanding real-life situations and giving practical support.

-This strengthened my belief that every child deserves the chance to thrive and that starts with connection, care and access to nourishing food.
-I became very aware of the limited nutrition services for families.
+This strengthens my belief that every child deserves the chance to thrive and that starts with connection, care and access to nourishing food.
+I am very aware of the limited nutrition services for families.
 As I grew in passion and purpose I felt a pull to share my learning and continue supporting families.

 I know it can be hard to reach out but please don’t be worried, I am already looking forward to welcoming you.